intel/FdtBusPkg/README.md

 FdtBusPkg consists of FdtBusDxe, a bus driver, and a number of examples drivers and libraries for demoing with the RISC-V OVMF firmware.
-FdtBusDxe is reponsible for enumerating DT controllers based on Devicetree nodes, and implementing `EFI_DT_IO_PROTOCOL` for basic operations on such controllers, such as device property access, register I/O, DMA buffer handling and child
+FdtBusDxe is responsible for enumerating DT controllers based on Devicetree nodes, and implementing `EFI_DT_IO_PROTOCOL` for basic operations on such controllers, such as device property access, register I/O, DMA buffer handling and child